Proposal for a shared transverse LLP detector for FCC-ee and FCC-hh and a forward LLP detector for FCC-hh: DELIGHT: a shared transverse detector concept

-To compute the sensitivity of DELIGHT-B placed at a modified position with respect to the FCC-hh, we generate Higgs boson production via the ggF channel at a center-of-mass energy of 100\,TeV.
+To compute the sensitivity of DELIGHT placed at a modified position with respect to the FCC-hh, we generate Higgs boson production via the ggF channel at a center-of-mass energy of 100\,TeV.
 This results in an enhancement in the production cross-section by $\sim 3000$ times compared to FCC-ee and $\sim 16$ times compared to HL-LHC.
-FCC-hh is planned to collect an integrated luminosity of $30\,\text{ab}^{-1}$, which is thrice the luminosity of FCC-ee during the $Zh$ run and $10$ times larger than the luminosity at the end of HL-LHC.
-With the new configuration of DELIGHT-B, we calculate the upper limits on $Br(h\to \phi\phi)$ for $m_\phi\in[6,60]$\,GeV when at least 10 LLP decays are observed within the DELIGHT-B detector with the energy of the LLP, $E > 5\,\text{GeV}$.
-The results for FCC-ee and FCC-hh with the shared DELIGHT-B detector are shown in the {\it left} and {\it right} panels of Fig.\,\ref{fig:delight_fcc_ee_hh} respectively.
+FCC-hh is planned to collect an integrated luminosity of $30\,\text{ab}^{-1}$\,\cite{FCC:2018vvp,FCC:2025lpp}, which is thrice the luminosity of FCC-ee during the $Zh$ run and $10$ times larger than the luminosity at the end of HL-LHC.
+With the new configuration of DELIGHT, we calculate the upper limits on $BR(h\to \phi\phi)$ for $m_\phi\in[6,60]$\,GeV when at least 3 LLP decays are observed within the DELIGHT detector with the energy of the LLP, $E > 5\,\text{GeV}$.
+Before discussing the results, we first examine the optimization of the detector’s position and dimensions in order to determine the minimal configuration of the shared transverse detector.

-On comparing Figs.\,\ref{fig:hl_lhc_fcc_ee} and \ref{fig:delight_fcc_ee_hh}, we observe that DELIGHT-B is sensitive to the region with high decay lengths and low masses.
-Additionally, among the benchmarks that were already observed at the IDEA detector, we gain in sensitivity by a factor of 2.5 for ($m_{\phi},~c\tau$) =($60\,\text{GeV},~100\,\text{m}$) to a factor of 18 for ($m_{\phi},~c\tau$) =($10\,\text{GeV},~1000\,\text{m}$).
-For LLPs with masses $40$ and $60\,\text{GeV}$ having $c\tau=10\,\text{m}$, as well as for all the LLPs with $c\tau=1\,\text{m}$, the FCC-ee analysis with the IDEA detector remains the most sensitive.
-During the FCC-hh run, the shared detector DELIGHT-B will be able to probe $Br(h\to \phi\phi)$ up to $~10^{-8}$.